COLD, Windy Friday in Rhode Island

 Joined: Aug 1999

-Barry and Fran I really like to get out to these lights in the winter when I can.
+I really like to get out to these lights in the winter when I can.
 I find that people are much more tolerant (if that's the right word) of someone wanting to take pictures.
 In the summer I think too many people want pictures and the owners do not appreciated it when the lights are privately owned.
 That beach shot was only possible becuse the tide was out.
-Another thing to keep in mind when one expects to walk the beach to get a picture.
-Bert
+Another thing to keep in mind when one expects to walk the beach to get a picture. laugh

 Bert